kintsugi-programmer/KintsugiStack/JS_EMG/README.md

 // Arrow Functions (ES6)
 let Multiplication = (a,b) => a*b;
+// ECMAScript ,is a major update to the JavaScript programming language.

 // Arrow Function's Omit Return {f2 and f3 are same}
 const f2 = (a, b) => {